pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

 less -S 1kg_test.traw
 ```

-We now have the genotype data stored as a matrix with entries that are
+:white_check_mark: We now have the genotype data stored as a matrix
-0, 1, 2 or missing (NA), and the 0, 1 and 2s for each SNP mean the
+with entries that are 0, 1, 2 or missing (NA), and the 0, 1 and 2s for
-exact same thing as the 0, 1 and 2s for each SNP in the file
+each SNP mean the exact same thing as the 0, 1 and 2s for each SNP in
-`1kg_train.traw` which we used to compute the PCs.
+the file `1kg_train.traw` which we used to compute the PCs.

 ### Projection as prediction